-Since it’s considered a major restorative procedure, you’ll be happy to know that most dental insurance plans cover around 50% of the cost of tooth extraction in Springfield.
+Since it’s considered a major restorative procedure, you’ll be happy to know that most dental insurance plans cover around 50% of the cost of tooth extraction.
 Of course, the exact percentage can vary depending on whether or not your deductible has been met and how much of your yearly maximum is available.
 Every policy is unique, which is why you should confirm the details of your coverage with your insurance provider before committing to anything.
 If needed, our team is more than happy to help with that process.

 Don’t have dental insurance?
 No problem!
 Our dental office offers additional financing options to help make your treatment as affordable as possible, such as:

-Want to know more about tooth extractions in Springfield?
+Want to know more about tooth extractions?
 Our knowledgeable team has collected some common questions about tooth removal and answered them below.
 We hope you find this information helpful.
 If you still have additional questions or concerns, don’t hesitate to contact our dental office!

 Don’t worry, getting a tooth removed is a smooth procedure that will not cause severe pain!
 As a first step, Dr. Tolliver will always numb your mouth to ensure your comfort.
 You can expect to experience some mild soreness and discomfort following the procedure.
 Carefully following aftercare instructions is essential to not only prevent infection but reduce puffiness and promote healing.
 If your pain worsens or you begin to exhibit signs of an infection (like a fever), then get in touch with our team right away.